 The water cycle is a way that water moves all around the Earth.
 It never stops and doesn't really have a beginning or an end.
 It's like a big circle.
 We'll describe it by starting with water that's on land.
-For example, water in the ocean or a lake.
+For example, water that resides in the ocean or in a lake.
 Some water on the surface of the ocean will evaporate due to heat from the sun.
 When it evaporates it turns into vapor water and goes up into the atmosphere.
 This vapor water gets together with a lot of other vapor water and turns into clouds.
 Clouds move about the earth with the weather and once they are so full of water they drop the water to Earth in some form of precipitation.
 It could be rain, snow, sleet, or hail.
 When the water hits the earth it may fall right back into the ocean or feed a flower or be snow on the top of a mountain.
 Eventually this water will evaporate and start the whole cycle again.

 How water goes from land to vapor in the atmosphere

 There are three main ways that water on land turns into vapor:

 Evaporation - This is the main process by which water goes from the ground to vapor in the atmosphere.
 Around 90 percent of the water vapor in the atmosphere got there through evaporation.
 Evaporation takes place only on the water's surface.
 It takes energy in the form of heat.
 Hot water will evaporate more easily than cold water.
 The sun provides a lot of the energy for evaporation in the water cycle, primarily causing evaporation from the surface of the ocean.

 Sublimation - This is when water moves directly to vapor from ice or snow without ever melting into water.
 Good conditions for sublimation to occur is when ice or snow is in very cold conditions, but it is windy and the sun is shining.